krooksoma/PWABudgetManager/README.md

 ## Description
     A progressive web app to help you manage your budget.
 It can be used either online or offline so you do not have to worry about losing track of your finances if you do not have internet connection.

-    The technologies used to build this application were: HTML, CSS, JavaScript, MongoDB, Node.JS and Express.js
+    The technologies used to build this application were: HTML, CSS, JavaScript, , browser's indexedDB, MongoDB, Node.JS and Express.js

 ## Installation Instructions
     Installation is not necessary.